Fordenstraz/Corey-Bickford-Capstone/README.md

 -   User accounts to allow for persisting plans.
 -   Year, week, and day 'at-a-glance' views (YAAG, WAAG, and DAAG).
--   Check boxes for days-off and pro-d days
+-   Ability to set days off, and pro-d days
--   Canadian statutory holidays.
+-   Automatic inclusion of Canadian statutory holidays, by province.
--   Ability to divide into terms or semesters, as needed.
--   Ability to define 'Big Ideas' and 'Learning Metrics' for each portion of the year.
+-   Ability to define 'Big Ideas' and 'Learning Metrics' for the year.
--   Ability to add text notes to a plan.
+-   Ability to add text notes to the day plan.

 > ![IMPORTANT]
 > Next-up features, to be included as time permits: